 Security: All telecommunications facilities shall be equipped with an appropriate anti-climbing fence device or other similar protective device to prevent unauthorized access to the telecommunications facility.

 Lighting: no illumination is permitted on telecommunication facilities unless required by the FCC, the FAA, or other state or federal agency of competent jurisdiction or unless necessary for our safety.
-If lighting is required or necessary, the planning commission may review the available lighting alternatives and approve the design that would cause the least disturbance to the surrounding uses and views.
+If lighting is required or necessary, the zoning administrator may review the available lighting alternatives and approve the design that would cause the least disturbance to the surrounding uses and views.

 Advertising: no advertising is permitted on such facilities.
 However, a whip antenna may be allowed on any legally permitted permanent billboard or outdoor advertising sign as long as the other requirements of this ordinance are met.